What is B Corp certification?

 Jan 30, 2025

-Nowadays, companies want to become increasingly responsible, both socially and environmentally, but often do not know where to start or how to structure their approach.
-The B Corp movement is an excellent solution to make their practices more responsible, in a concrete and structured manner.
+Nowadays, businesses want to become increasingly responsible, both socially and environmentally, but do not necessarily know where to start or even how to structure their approach.
+The B Corp movement is an excellent solution for making their practices accountable, in a concrete and structured way.

 What is B Corp?

-B Corp (Beneficial Corporation) is a certification granted to for-profit companies that meet the highest standards of social and environmental impact, ethical governance, and transparency to the public.
+B Corp (Beneficial Corporation) is a certification granted to for-profit companies that meet the highest standards of social and environmental impact, ethical governance, and transparency towards the public.

-This certification was founded in 2006 in the United States in the state of Pennsylvania by B Lab, a nonprofit organization.
-It is also B Lab that conducts the audit for companies wishing to obtain the certification to evaluate the accuracy of the answers provided by them.
+This certification was founded in 2006 in the United States in the state of Pennsylvania by B Lab, a non-profit organization.
+It is also B Lab that conducts the audit for companies seeking certification to assess the truthfulness of their responses.

-B Corp certification also stands out from other certifications offered to companies through the following points:
+The B Corp certification stands out from other certifications offered to businesses through the following points:

 - It is the only certification that evaluates the entirety of a company’s social and environmental performance.